-- Carry out laboratory testing of frozen soils for obtaining parameters of mechanical and physical properties of frozen soils used in engineering practice for design of structures in cold regions.
+- operate laboratory testing of frozen soils for obtaining parameters of mechanical and physical properties of frozen soils used in engineering practice for design of structures in cold regions

-- Carry out field investigations of snow with focus on assessment of avalanche risk.
+- execute field investigations of snow with focus on assessment of avalanche risk

-- Apply finite element codes for calculation of thermal regime in frozen soils.
-Write and present research reports.
+- implement finite element codes for calculation of thermal regime in frozen soils

 Upon completing the course, the students will:

-- Have insight in and be able to discuss and design engineering approaches for construction of infrastructure in the Arctic.
+- develop engineering approaches for the construction of infrastructure in the Arctic.

 The course extends over a full semester.
 Initially, students attend one week of compulsory Arctic survival and safety training (AS-101).

 During the field excursion, the students will investigate different foundation of constructions presented in Longyearbyen.

 - snow investigations on a slope within the Longyearbyen area.
 The students will dig a snow peat, investigate snow profile in order to obtain physical and mechanical properties of snow, and perform basic tests to evaluate slope stability.

 Each student group must write one joint field- and laboratory report on soil sampling, and one joint fieldwork report on snow investigations.
 In addition, all students must write one personal report on a chosen subject.
 During seminars students will present and discuss results of field and laboratory investigations on frozen soil and snow, and the personal report on the chosen subject.

 Lectures and seminars: 60 hours.